sharmaankit4292/BIProject/README.md

 The cleaned dataset is loaded into an in-memory SQLite DB:
 - You can query it using standard SQL.
-- Useful for additional insights (e.g., most incomplete manufacturers, field-level gaps).
+- Useful for additional insights (e.g., most improved manufacturers, field-level gaps).

 ---